ezratturner/PlaylistApplication/README.md

 Not testing the songs controller because it was time consuming.
 Didn't create a CI/CD pipeline
 Found a bug from the testing, passing in CreatedAt as a different value in the binding model compared to DateTime.Now (recording the time now).
 Showing differences in time.
+Limited time to do repo patterns so I sought help and we did it like this

 Overall Risk Analysis:
 From revisiting the risk analysis,